-For adoption information or to schedule a visit to the Feline Urgent Rescue & Rehab rescue facility to meet this kitty, please email FURR’s President and Founder, Terry Schultz, at adoptafurrcat@gmail.com.
+For adoption information or to schedule a visit to the Feline Urgent Rescue & Rehab to meet them, please email FURR’s President and Founder, Terry Schultz, at adoptafurrcat@gmail.com.

 Learn how to adopt this kitty!
 FURR adopts to approved homes only in the Hampstead/Wilmington and surrounding area.